meetoseh/backend/docs/redis/keys.md

 - `course_activations:{stripe_checkout_session_id}:lock` a basic key used as a lock on activating the course contained in the stripe checkout session with the given id

+- `external_apis:api_limiter:{api}`: Certain apis have very restrictive rate limits and/or can get expensive.
+For these APIs, like Pexels or DALL-E, we apply a ratelimit on ourself to ensure we don't call it too often.
+API names are:
+  - `pexels`: for pexels.com
+  - `dall-e`: for openai's DALL-E
+    These go to values which, if set, are the `time.time()` we last used that api.
+They are set to expire around when we can use the api immediately.

 ### Stats namespace

 These are regular keys which are primarily for statistics, i.e., internal purposes,